rav291/Stock-Ticker-App/README.md

 ## Objective
 Develop a stock ticker application using the Next.js framework, similar to the one found on portal.tradebrains.in.
 This application features a stock search, detailed stock pages with SEO-friendly META tags, and a graph visualizing stock price data.

+### Note
+1. Some UI buttons, placeholder text, and icons have been included for aesthetic purposes.
+Although they lack functionality, they enhance the overall appearance of this project."

 ## Requirements
 - **Base Framework:** Next.js
 - **Data Source:** Stock data sourced through provided APIs.